Prior Official Texas Historical Subject Markers for

 - Application narratives need to be completed and

-relayed to the Marker Chair by August 15 for edit steps toward completion of application which is to be sent to THC Sept.
-1 through November 15 each year.
+relayed to the Marker Chair by February 15 for edit steps toward completion of application which is to be sent to THC March 1 through May 15 this year.
 Application fee is $100.00.
-Acceptance
+Acceptance depends

-depends on full completion of application, or it is returned and may be resubmitted during the application window (Sept.1-Nov.
-15) of the following year’s window.
+on full completion of application, or it is returned and may be resubmitted during the application window of the following year’s window.

 - HTC Marker applications are

 accepted by the THC Marker Program.
-They are reviewed and approved or rejected for merit worthiness by the THC
+They are reviewed and approved or rejected for merit worthiness by THC Staff

 - Approved marker applications are announced after each quarterly meeting.
 Sponsors are required to make